Strobesstrobes

 Scope

-Identify the app, languages, frameworks, and the highest-risk modules (auth, payments, file handling).
+Pin the languages, frameworks, and highest-risk modules: auth, payments, file handling, deserialization.

 2